How Privy ensures the security and privacy of your data

 - Payment information is stored in a separate organization that is certified PCI Service Provider Level 1, the most stringent certification available.

-- Customer data is stored in the continental United States, with physical security managed by Amazon Web Services.
+- All customer data is stored in the continental United States.